batect/batect/README.md

 **b**uild **a**nd **t**esting **e**nvironments as **c**ode **t**ool

-batect allows you to define your development tasks (building, running, testing, linting and more) in terms of one or more Docker containers, run those tasks quickly and consistently everywhere, and easily share them with your team.
+Batect allows you to define your development tasks (building, running, testing, linting and more) in terms of one or more Docker containers, run those tasks quickly and consistently everywhere, and easily share them with your team.

-batect is:
+Batect is:

 * :rocket: **fast**: Tasks start quickly due to parallelisation, run quickly thanks to caching, and clean up reliably every time - we've seen 17% quicker execution than Docker Compose.

 * :relieved: **easy to use**: Easily share your development tasks with your whole team, and free them from manual setup of build tools and dependencies for tasks like running your app locally or integration testing.
-And no installation is required either - just drop the script in your project and batect takes care of the rest.
+And no installation is required either - just drop the script in your project and Batect takes care of the rest.

-* :sparkles: **consistent**: batect uses Docker to create a clean, isolated environment every time you run a task, freeing you from "works on my machine" issues - including on CI.
+* :sparkles: **consistent**: Batect uses Docker to create a clean, isolated environment every time you run a task, freeing you from "works on my machine" issues - including on CI.
 And you can easily share tasks between projects with bundles.

-* :white_check_mark: **versatile**: Anything that can run in a Docker container can be run with batect - builds, unit testing, integration testing, linting, local environments, deployments; frontend, backend or somewhere in between, batect can do it all.
+* :white_check_mark: **versatile**: Anything that can run in a Docker container can be run with Batect - builds, unit testing, integration testing, linting, local environments, deployments; frontend, backend or somewhere in between, Batect can do it all.

 [![asciicast](https://asciinema.org/a/714gRQsQW1VDHQMuWzwRuAdU4.svg)](https://asciinema.org/a/714gRQsQW1VDHQMuWzwRuAdU4)